Skip to main content

 Career path and progression

-It's important to continue your professional development while working as a civil engineer.
+It's important to continue your professional development as a civil engineer.

 For example, you could look to get incorporated or chartered engineer status.
-This would allow you to get positions with more responsibility, such as senior management roles on large scale projects.
+This would allow you to move into positions with more responsibility, such as senior management roles on large scale projects.

 With experience, you could also: